YubaiJiang/contact-list/README.md

 ## Project Installation

-Once you have cloned or downloaded a zip file of the repository to your local machine, ensure Python 3.8 and Node.js (instructions below) are installed.
+Once you have cloned or downloaded the repository to your local machine, ensure Python 3.8 and Node.js (instructions below) are installed.

 **NOTE:** if at any time you are unable to run an executable, please ensure you have the relevant permissions activated on your machine.